harrymandeveloper/fellowship-wk1-beg-html-css/day03/02Project/PITCHME.md

 ### Naming things

-I want to see some classes

 - What am I targeting?
 - Do I want to target all of them on the whole site, or just for this particular use case?
 - ...as that will inform how you target an element to change its styling

+---

+> I want to see classes being used

 ---